The are many VA home loan myths that hinder people trying to fulfill their dream to own a home.

 - The previous VA loan was paid in full, yet the veteran hasn’t disposed of the property that secured the loan.

-Myth 3: I have a foreclosure or bankruptcy on my credit history, and thus am not qualified for a VA loan.
+Myth 3: I have a foreclosure or bankruptcy on my credit history, and thus am not qualified for a VA loan

 A bankruptcy within an applicant’s (or a spouse’s) credit history doesn’t in itself disqualify a loan, according to VA guidelines.
 A good credit history especially after the bankruptcy and length of time since the bankruptcy can be contributing positive factors towards still qualifying.

-Myth 4: A VA loan can only be used once.
+Myth 4: A VA loan can only be used once

-Myth 5: A VA loan can be used to buy an RV?
+Myth 5: A VA loan can be used to buy an RV

 Unfortunately for many this is not true, same with houseboats.
 It must be a home with a fixed, permanent foundation.
 VA loans can only be approved for property that is legally classifiable as real estate or “real property.”
 RVs and houseboats can never be taxed as real estate; hence they cannot be approved for VA mortgages.